brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 3. __Safeguard public-facing resources__: AWS WAF, CloudFront (Geo-blocking, S3 Origin Access Identity), Route53 (alias records to redirect traffic to CloudFront, ELB or other security tools + Private DNS to manage internal DNS names for DBs, webservers etc. without exposing info publically).
 4. __Learn what normal behaviour looks like__: spot abnormalities, create alarms to alert for unusual behaviour, collect forensic data to understand attacks.
 5. __Create a plan for attacks__: validate design of architecture, understand costs of resiliency, know who to contact when attack occurs.
-6. __AWS Shield__: protects all AWS customers on ELB, CloudFront and Route53 against SYN/UDP floods, reflection attacks and other layer 3/4 attacks.
+6. __AWS Shield__: protects all AWS customers on ELB, CloudFront and Route53 against SYN/UDP floods, reflection attacks and other layer 3/4 DDoS attacks.
 7. __AWS Shield Advanced__: enhanced protections, $3k/month, always-on flow-based monitoring of network/app traffic, 24/7 DDoS Response Team (DRT), AWS billing protection.

 AWS Account compromised - what to do?